 I went to Waterloo Lutheran, before it was renamed Wilfrid Laurier, studying religion and philosophy, switching to classes at the U Of W in my second year.
 I turned away from formal schooling during the War Measures Act of 1970, eventually moved to the country and built the geodesic dome in 1972 from our archives.
 However, the hunger to continue learning has been ongoing.

-I have 3 grown children, with two grandsons.
+Currently, I have 3 grown children, with 4 gran’urchins.
 In 1982, my family and I emigrated to the South Island of New Zealand for 1-1/2 yrs.
 We returned to Canada to establish a second homestead and woodworking shop in Brighton, ON which again is archived.

 I’ve also played seriously at being a ‘gearhead’ back in the 1990’s.
 I built a Cobra replica from a kit.
 I modified the body, put an LED third brake light in the full roll bar, painted it and spent thousands of hours making stainless steel appointments for it, such as engine turning the hood insert and dash panel.
 In the image below, my best bud, Barry and I went on a wine tasting pilgrimage to the Niagara.
 We had the tiny Cobra trunk stuffed with several hundred lbs. of vintage juice and every dip in the road caused the suspension to bottom out.
 We never lost a bottle and had a grand time.
 The car exuded the philosophy that too much was just about right!
 I grew out of that passion or obsession, depending upon your POV.
 Automobiles for me now are simply transportation appliances.

 I became involved with the professional manufacturing & marketing of state-of-the-art loudspeakers circa 1984.
 These speakers were my pride and joy, becoming well respected as amongst the best transducers in the world.
 Canadians have a reluctance to say anything we do is best.
 The speakers were technically advanced and there are still US based recording companies using my speakers for monitoring and editing of classical and jazz sessions.
-The brand is known as ‘Waveform’.
+The brand is known as ‘Waveform’, which is also archived, as of Jan. ’18.
 I retired in 2001 from a 3 decade long career in self-employed cabinetry.

 I’ve purchased 5A and am in the very early process of creating a sanctuary.
 This retreat encompasses ideas such as passivhaus, passive solar, increase of thermal mass, zero-energy home, with a large and ever increasing organic gardens.
 Here, one can take note of the ravens squawking, as they tumble through the air.